이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 For example, DHCP or Network Time Protocol (NTP) updates can change times.
 When these changes occur, some MicroShift components might stop functioning properly.
 To mitigate this situation, MicroShift monitors the IP address and system time and restarts if either setting changes.

-The threshold for clock changes is a time change of greater than 10 seconds in either direction.
-Smaller drifts on regular time adjustments performed by the Network Time Protocol (NTP) service do not cause a restart.
+The threshold for a clock-driven restart is a time change of greater than 10 seconds in either direction.
+Small drifts during regular NTP service adjustments do not trigger a restart.

 8.2.
 Security certificate lifetime